fxcqz/Primes/README.txt

   - N.B.
 The  current development  version is v0.4.0.
 This  is  not   backwards compatible so please ensure v0.3.0 is installed --- this is the current release present on `pip' as of 07 May 2015.
+  - v0.3.0 Source found here: https://github.com/vispy/vispy/releases/tag/v0.3.0
 * PyOpenGL v3.1.0
   - http://pyopengl.sourceforge.net/documentation/installation.html

 N.B.
-Most of these packages have  somewhat obscure installation processes, so if you don't have  them,  it's probably  best to  read  the documentation on how to install them at the urls above.
+It's probably  best to  read  the  documentation on  how to install them at the urls above.